Indian Bowl for Future Generations

 Our Mission is to sustain, strengthen and share the culture and performing arts of the Lac du Flambeau Ojibwe community.
 The new Waaswaaganing Indian Bowl Living Arts & Culture Center is a cornerstone of this mission.

-For over 60 years, pow wows have been held on the Lac du Flambeau Reservation in Northern Wisconsin at a site overlooking Long Interlaken Lake.
+For 75 years, pow wows have been held on the Lac du Flambeau Reservation in Northern Wisconsin at a site overlooking Long Interlaken Lake.
 We celebrate our culture and traditions through dance and song, and we have welcomed visitors to join us in these celebrations.
 The pow wow grounds became known as “The Indian Bowl.”

 In April 2012, the Tribe chartered a not-for-profit corporation called the Lac du Flambeau Cultural and Performing Arts Center, Inc. In November 2014, the Tribal Council officially changed the name to the Waaswaaganing Indian Bowl Living Arts & Culture Center.